alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 ```

 ### 4 - Use deep clone for mutable fields that you receive in the constructor.
-In this case in the class we have a `Map` that is mutable.
-In the constructor we make a copy of this `Map` that we receive in the constructor because this data structure can be changed from outside the `Player` and we want to keep the class immutable.
+In this case, in the class, we have a `Map` that is mutable.
+In the constructor, we make a copy of this `Map` that we receive in the constructor because this data structure can be changed from outside the `Player` and we want to keep the class immutable.

 ```java
 public class Player {